-Amelia Chiropractic Clinic stays on top of the latest nutrition news so we can keep up with you!
+Amelia Chiropractic Clinic is always looking over the latest information when it comes to nutrition so we can keep up with you!

 Low serum magnesium levels predict one’s cardiovascular mortality risk

 (a very interesting fact for your Fernandina Beach chiropractor!

 may even impede the death of Schwann cells, the cells that form a cocoon around your nerves (another great bit of information for your Fernandina Beach chiropractor!